 Legitimate roofing contractors seldom ask for a down payment unless there are special circumstances related to the job, and if a down payment is required, it rarely exceeds 10 percent of the total job.
 Crooked roofers will often demand a large down payment or even insist that you pay for the entire job in advance.
 They may tell you that it is “standard practice” or that they need to pay for the materials.
 If you pay for the work in advance, there is a good chance that you will never see the roofer — or your money — again, especially if you pay in cash.

 Get everything in writing, and get copies of everything.
 The quote should detail the quality and quantity of materials to be used, provide an estimated start and finish date, state the total cost, detail any applicable payment plan and itemize any miscellaneous costs, including disposal fees for roofing materials removed.
 The roofer should provide you with proof of insurance coverage that you can verify.
 At minimum, the roofer should have general liability and workers’ compensation insurance.
 You should also receive the company’s physical address, office telephone number and email address.
 Retain copies of all documentation and your receipts for the life of your warranty.

 Take the Easy Way — Just Call Alpha

 If you need an Austin roofer, call Alpha Roofing Industries.
 We have been serving customers in Austin and Central Texas for more than 30 years.
 Our crews are professional roofers who work only for us.
 We are dedicated to providing every customer with exceptional workmanship and superior service at competitive rates.
-We install metal roofing systems, asphalt shingles, gutters, siding, skylights and attic insulation.
+We install metal roofing systems, asphalt shingles, siding, and skylights .
 We also offer a wide range of repair services in Austin including roof leak repair.
 If you would like to request a free quote, you can use the online form or call (512) 777-1086.